marcodenisi/marcodenisi-dev/content/english/blog/good-interviewer.en.md

 ## 2. Know who's in front of you

-- **Be prepared**: do your homework and prepare for the interview, get to know the candidate through his resume, his Linkedin, Github, ...
+- **Be prepared**: do your homework and prepare for the interview, get to know the candidate through his/her resume, Linkedin, Github, ...

 - **Show interest**.
 Try quoting something you liked about the CV or a project on Github.